Online Generation of Collision-Free Trajectories in Dynamic Environments: Introduction

-Recent approaches combine piecewise sine jerk models with trapezoidal velocity transformations and smoothness coefficients to enable OTG with constant average acceleration \cite{yu2025time}.
-Addressing the non-convexity introduced by third-order constraints, \cite{lee2024performance} formulates conservative inequality constraints and solves the resulting problem iteratively via an $n$-dimensional sequential linear programming.

-Real-time and sensor-reactive OTG strategies further emphasize synchronization and computational efficiency.
+Real-time and sensor-reactive OTG strategies emphasize synchronization and efficiency.
 An S-curve-based method generates multi-DoF synchronized trajectories while minimizing either $\mathbb{V}$ or $\mathbb{A}$ peaks \cite{wang2020research}.
-Likewise, a segment-based, dynamically adaptive look-ahead feedrate scheduler based on a \textit{local dynamic window} and \textit{maximum velocity curve} balances motion efficiency and stability \cite{xu2024segmented}.
-Path-accurate trajectory generation under $\mathbb{V}$, $\mathbb{A}$, and $\mathbb{J}$ constraints is addressed in \cite{lange2015path} through forward scaling and backtracking, preventing segment blending via arc-length interpolation and enabling execution at each sampling step.
+An online polytope-algebra approach exploits the robot's full kinematic capabilities by repeatedly computing a time-optimal trapezoidal acceleration profile over the remaining path \cite{skuric2025online}.
+Likewise, a segment-based adaptive look-ahead feedrate scheduler using a \textit{local dynamic window} and \textit{maximum velocity curve} balances efficiency and stability \cite{xu2024segmented}.
+Path-accurate generation under $\mathbb{V}$, $\mathbb{A}$, and $\mathbb{J}$ constraints is addressed in \cite{lange2015path} using forward scaling and backtracking, preventing segment blending through arc-length interpolation and enabling execution at each sampling step.